General Terms and Conditions (AGB)

 - Software Consulting Service (8 hours Mon-Fri): € 40 per TU

 § 6 Disclaimer of liability

 6.1.
 AIME is liable for intent and gross negligence, but for slight negligence only in the event of a breach of essential contractual obligations.
 The amount of the customer's claims for compensation is limited to the scope of the order value.
-This also applies to the fault of vicarious agents or legal representatives of AIME UG.
+This also applies to the fault of vicarious agents or legal representatives of AIME GmbH.
 Liability under the Product Liability Act and its producer liability remain unaffected.

 6.2.
-The customer must report obvious defects to AIME UG in writing immediately, but at the latest within two weeks of delivery.
+The customer must report obvious defects to AIME GmbH in writing immediately, but at the latest within two weeks of delivery.
 Defects that cannot be discovered within this period even after careful inspection must be reported to AIME in writing immediately after discovery.
 The customer is aware that it is not possible according to the state of the art to develop software and internet applications in such a way that they work error-free under all conceivable and (application) conditions.
 AIME therefore only guarantees that the deliveries and services provided meet the agreed requirements and the indispensable performance features.

 6.3.
 AIME can initially guarantee by - possibly multiple - reworking.
 If this rectification fails or is unreasonable, the customer has the right to reduce the remuneration appropriately or to cancel the contract.